Welcome to

 • We have a rigorous and well-organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
 English is taught using genres that are specific to each year group and revisited as part of spaced learning.
 Talk for writing is encouraged in EYFS and KS1 which prepares our children to become confident speakers and writers.
 The principles of immersion, imitation and innovation are continued in KS2.
 Teachers plan lessons appropriate to their classes, but also ensure that cross-curricular links with the wider curriculum are woven into the programme of study where possible.

-• Learning Objectives and Success criteria in every English lesson are set to guide children to achieve their potential.
+• GPS and Handwriting Practice, Retrieval Activities, Learning Objectives and Success criteria and opportunities for assessment in every English lesson are set to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.
 Teachers use shared, modelled and guided writing to scaffold children’s writing skills where necessary.
-We use Rosenshine’s Principle- I Do, We Do and You do.
+We use the Rosenshine’s Principle- I Do, We Do and You do.

 • Quality First Teaching responds to the needs of all children.
 Spaced learning is a key focus of all formative and summative assessments with teachers actively marking work in lessons to identify misconceptions early.